junaidiiith/ADL-Deep-Modeling/README.md

 This module houses all necessary methods and classes for extracting data from JSON files of OntoUML models within the `datasets` folder.

 #### [parameters.py](parameters.py)
 All command-line argument parameters are contained and explained in this file.
-[Link to parameters.py](parameters.py)

 #### [pretraining.py](pretraining.py)
 This script executes the pretraining phase on UML models data.

 #### [uml_classification.py](uml_classification.py)
 This script performs sequence classification on UML models, predicting the UML class name or the UML abstract class of a UML class.
 It supports specifying a pretrained tokenizer or a custom vocab tokenizer.
 The model for classification can be an untrained UMLGPT, a pretrained UMLGPT model, or any model from the Hugging Face library.
-[Link to uml_classification.py](uml_classification.py)

 #### [utils.py](utils.py)
 This file contains methods to calculate metrics on the predictions.